tycrek/ass/.github/README.md

 By default, ass directs the index route `/` to this README.
 Follow these steps to use a custom index:

-1. Run `npm run setup` to re-run the setup script.
-   - The defaults are set by your existing config, so you can press `Enter` to accept the defaults on most prompts.
-   - The one setting you want to change is `Filename for your custom index`.
-Enter a name for your index, including `.js` (custom index's must be `.js` files).
-2. Make a new file in the `share/` directory matching the name you entered (this directory can be found in the `ass/` directory.
-It is created automatically after setup is run).
+1. Create a file in the `share/` directory called `index.html` or `index.js`.
+   - ass will treat `index.html` as an HTML file and will send it to the client.
-3. Your index file needs to export a single function taking three arguments: `(req, res, next)`.
+   - ass will treat `index.js` as a Node.js file that exports a function representing [Express middleware](https://expressjs.com/en/guide/using-middleware.html). ass will pass all handling of the index to this function.
+The function should take three arguments: `(req, res, next)`.
 Some code samples for common use cases are provided below.
+   - If both `index.html` and `index.js` are present, the `index.html` file will be served first.
+2. Add whatever you want to the file.
-4. Restart ass.
-The startup info logs should say **`Custom index:`**` enabled`.
+3. Restart ass.
+The startup info logs should mention which file is being used as the index.

 ### Custom index code samples